HughKeenan/boardwalk/README.md

 Bugs encountered:
 Icons for social media links initially would not display.
 This was resolved after re-examining the code and realising the embed kit from FontAwesome had not been added
 Could not change color on social media icons.
 This was resolved after removing a second class tag from the HTML and putting the class name in the initial one.
+Nav links were initially unresponsive and produced a 404 error

+When attempting to add images, the initial attempt to add in html resulted in an image too large for the page.
+A second attempt to add through css did not display the whole image